 You will find many historic properties in the surrounding countryside, including Loseley Park, home of the More-Molyneux family since 1508; Hatchlands Park (National Trust) with its Cobbe Collection of musical instruments.
 A few miles away in Dorking you will find Polesden Lacey (National Trust) where the Queen Mother spent her honeymoon.

 Watts Gallery - Artists' Village, just 7 miles south of Guildford is an example of an Arts and Crafts building, housing the work of the greatest Victorian artist G. F. Watts - Do not miss a visit to the Grade I listed Watts Cemetery Chapel, created by Mary Watts!

 Dapdune Wharf on the River Wey Navigation is a Must-See place to visit - here you can explore Guildford's past when it was a bustling wool town reliant on the River Wey - before the railways arrived.

 Why not head over to Chilworth Mills for a delightful countryside walk and explore the old gunpowder mills.

-Take a look at the Exhibitions Brochure for Guildford's own heritage sites [3Mb] for details of exhibitions and events in Guildford Museum and Guildford House Gallery for the next six months.
+Take a look at the Heritage Events Brochure from April 2017 [3Mb] for details of exhibitions and events in Guildford Museum and Guildford House Gallery for the next six months.